-Heritage Eastbourne are finally returning to Motcombe Gardens from 19 – 30 July to investigate three sites with the aim of uncovering more about our Medieval past and to further understand the 700-year-old story of one of Eastbourne’s most important farms.
+Heritage Eastbourne are finally returning to Motcombe Gardens, East Sussex to carry out excavations at three sites with the aim of uncovering more about our Medieval past and to further understand the 700-year-old story of one of Eastbourne’s most important farms.
 For those that aren’t familiar with Motcombe Gardens, they include a small pond and are known for being the source of the Bourne Stream from which Eastbourne derives its name.
 They are in the very heart of Eastbourne Old Town and are overlooked by a historic circular dovecote and has an adjacent bowls club.
 It was originally a farmyard.

 Uncovering the past

 Excavation plans include the buttress, the last external area of the Dovecote to be excavated, to discover once and for all if this was part of the 19th century renovations or possibly earlier!
 A small area within the Dovecote itself will also be opened to discover if any of the original internal fittings have been preserved underneath the current floor.
 An enigmatic masonry ‘lump’, standing near the Bowling Green in the corner of the gardens, marks the final spot of the excavation and continues on from discovery work which began in 2020.

 Eastbourne Borough Council Lead Cabinet Member for Tourism and Enterprise, Councillor Margaret Bannister said,